 The Company maintains credit arrangements with several banks providing for standby letters of credit, including bid and performance bonds, and other bonding requirements.
-As of December 31, 2021, the Company was contingently liable for approximately \$11 million of outstanding standby letters of credit and surety bonds.
-The Company does not believe, based on historical experience and information currently available, that it is probable that any amounts will be required to be paid.
+As of December 31, 2022, the Company was contingently liable for approximately \$13 million of outstanding standby letters of credit and surety bonds.
+The Company does not believe, based on historical experience and information currently available, that it is probable that any amounts will be required to be paid on those letters of credit and surety bonds.